CHIWORK 2026 Workshop · Half-day · In Person

 In-Person

 How to Submit: Please email your submissions to computingpathways@groups.gatech.edu with the subject "CHIWORK Workshop Participant Submission".
+If you have any questions, please contact that email or the lead organizer, Lara Karki, at lschenck3@gatech.edu.

 CHIWORK registration is required to attend the workshop.
 This workshop will be held in person only, and attendance will be capped at 25 people.
 The workshop will be half-day at the conference venue, with specific timing and location TBD.